Madhu5A3/MMK-s-website/README.md

 # charity-website
-a basic website template using bootstrap
+a basic website template using bootstrap written in just 40 minutes